Kroppach: Transport

 The train station named "Ingelbach" of the Limburg-Altenkirchen railway is located at the border of Kroppach and Ingelbach.

 South of the community runs Bundesstraße 414, leading from Hohenroth to Hachenburg.

+The local bus linies 408, 410 and 255 serve Kroppach.

 The nearest Autobahn interchanges are in Siegen, Wilnsdorf and Herborn on the A 45 (Dortmund-Gießen).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Energy

+Sustainable electricity production takes place in the area of Kroppach/Giesenhausen through a Wind farm as well as a Solar park.